-- Life Span—Tankless water heaters regularly outlive tank models by 5¬–10 years.
+- Life Cycle—Tankless water heaters regularly outlive tank models by 5¬–10 years.

-- Efficiency —Tankless water heaters only warm up the water you utilize.
-This can save you approximately 20% on your water heating fees.
-They also take up less area due to the fact they can be installed on walls, below cabinets or in closets.
+- Efficiency —Tankless water heaters only heat the water you utilize.
+This can save you up to 20% on your water heating fees.
+They also take up less space due to the fact they can be installed on walls, below cabinets or in closets.

-- Avoid Water Damage—When there’s no tank to burst apart, there’s no pipes.
-Even though a leak can happen with any equipment, tankless water heaters won’t flood or cause damage the way 40 gallons of water will.
+- Stay Away From Water Damage—When there’s no tank to burst apart, there’s no pipes.
+Although a leak can occur with any equipment, tankless water heaters won’t burst or cause damage the way 40 gallons of water will.

-- Cleaner water—Tankless water heaters don’t accumulate water.
-That way, you regularly have pure, clean water that’s not rusty or scaly.
+- Better water—Tankless water heaters don’t accumulate water.
+That way, you regularly have pure, clean water that isn’t rusty or smelly.

 Midway Services is Here for Every One of Your Plumbing Issues

-Midway Services’s plumbing team can assist with repairing leaks, putting in low-flow equipment and presenting energy-saving improvements.
+Midway Services’s plumbing professionals in Clearwater can help by fixing leaks, putting in low-flow equipment and presenting energy-saving improvements.

-If it isn’t practical to have a overhaul accomplished, we can propose a state-of-the-art water heater to fulfill your household needs and finances.
+If it isn’t practical to have a repair accomplished, we can propose a state-of-the-art water heater to fulfill your household needs and finances.